browser-history/browser-history/README.md

 ## NOTE - The features and quickstart here are for the master branch, which has many breaking changes.

 Some of the code in this README might not work if you have just `pip install`ed the project.
-Latest docs can be found in the `release` branch.
+The docs for the latest release can be found [here](https://browser-history.readthedocs.io/en/stable/).